WangbuTheeng/final-project/projects-details/database-schema.md

 );

-The Departments table includes administrative information such as department head, budget allocation, and contact details.
+The Departments table includes administrative information such as department head and contact details.
 The table supports organizational hierarchy through the college_school field and maintains status tracking for department lifecycle management.

 Courses Table